Reactive-Network/documentation/docs/docs/system-contract.md

 :::info[Reactive Transaction Payments]
 Reactive Transactions share the same payment mechanism as RNK's callback payments, with a common balance.
 Separate contracts may be used for reactive and callback functionalities.
 :::

-### Gas / Tokenomics

-Gas usage and gas limits are tracked for all reactive transactions.
-On the Reactive Network (RNK), users are charged based on the formula: Gas Used × Gas Price = Total REACT Charge.
-This amount is deducted from the user's REACT token balance.
-Certain transactions may involve a `value` field, such as contract deployment or fund transfers.
-In these cases, the specified value (in REACT) is deducted from the user's balance.

 ## Most Common Errors